zacLibaud/bADA55.github.io/index.md

 **Debutants:**
 The bottom 50% of users, who are just starting out or have written very few reviews.

-Let's exactly see the proportion they all represent in terms of total users and also total reviews :
+Let's exactly see the proportion they all represent in terms of total users and total reviews :

 {% include_relative figs/fig_experts_selection.html %}